 Reducing methane emissions

-As a result of our pipeline upgrades program, leaks per 1,000 system miles decreased by 35% from FY20.
-This marks a 68% reduction in leaks over the last five years.
+As a result of our pipeline upgrades program, leaks per 1,000 system miles decreased by 19.5% from FY21.
+This marks a 66% reduction in leaks over the last five years.

 Investing in infrastructure

-We've invested more than $2.5 billion in our gas utilities over the last five years, with 61% of our investment dedicated to infrastructure upgrades—modernizing our distribution system and increasing safety.
+We've invested nearly $2.7 billion in our gas utilities over the last five years, with over 61% of our investment dedicated to infrastructure upgrades—modernizing our distribution system and increasing safety.

 Preventing pipeline damage

-Our pipeline damage rate—an important measure in preventing accidental methane emissions—hit a record low in FY21.
+Our pipeline damage rate—an important measure in preventing accidental methane emissions—hit a record low in FY22.

 Customers can reduce their energy usage and save money when they upgrade to high-efficiency natural gas appliances.